sarojinisarkar/Analysis-for-Titanic-Dataset/total_survived_passengers.md

 ## Total Survival rate:
-Used pivot table to show total survived passengers from total passengers on board and then calculate the percentage which shows that only 38% passengers out of total passengers survived from the dissasters.
+Used pivot table to show total survived passengers from total passengers on board and then calculated the percentage which shows that only 38% passengers out of total passengers survived from the dissasters.

 ![image](https://github.com/sarojinisarkar/Analysis-for-Titanic-Dataset/assets/151612374/be1c197f-e790-443c-a7b7-6ed193bc606e)